kartik-chausali/helpisterAssignment/README.md

 This Todo application allows users to create, view, edit, and delete their tasks.
 It is built using React for the frontend and a simple backend to manage the todos.
 The application also includes a search functionality with debouncing to efficiently find todos based on their titles.
 The Backend is deployed on Render and frontend on Vercel.
 Checkout Live Link : https://helpister-assignment.vercel.app/
+- **NOTE:** Backend on inactivity of more than 15min on Render takes usually 50sec to spin up again.
+So delay of 50 sec is possible.
 ## System Design

 ### Frontend